mendax1234/mendax1234.github.io/_posts/2024-05-25-Harvard-CS50-Week4.md

     char p[4];
     scanf("%s", p);
 ```
-    For data type like `int`, it's okay for you not to initialize since it always has **valid space**.
+    For data type like `int`, it's okay for you not to initialize since it always has **valid space**, so we can always rewrite the value in that valid space safely.
 But for pointers, not initializing is dangerous because what p stores is a **garbage value** (If you don't initialize after declaring variables, what they have are all **garbage values**).
 This garbage value may represent an **invalid address** in the memory, so you can not write into that address.
 4. When using `scanf()` to read string, scanf won't stop, even if you have specified the length of the string.
 This is dangerous.
 But what `get_string()` in `cs50.h` does is to use `malloc()` repeatedly to allocate more and more memory space to get the string.
 5. In the lecture, I really apprecaite Prof Davaid's explanation about `*`(dereferencing).
 It can be viewed as "go to", for example
 ```c